netdata/netdata/collectors/networkviewer.plugin/README.md

 ## Only Linux for while

-This plugin for while works only on Linux, but we are monitoring the development of eBPF on other Operate Systems.
-For Linux there is also a limitation, the collector won't work for kernel verson smaller than `4.11.0` .
+For now this plugin only works on Linux, but we are monitoring the development of eBPF on other Operate Systems.
+'On Linux, the plugin requires kernel version 4.11.0 or newer.'

 ## Kprobe and tracing file system

-For this collector works it will be necessary your kernel to be compiled with support to `k[ret]probe`, case this was not done, the collector won't be able to monitor the traffic of data.
+'This collector requires the kernel to be built with support for kprobes (`CONFIG_KPROBES=y`).

-Another requirement for this collector works is the necessity to have mounted both `debugfs` and `tracingfs`, case they are not mount by default, add the following lines to your `/etc/fstab`:
+Additionally, this collector requies that you have both `debugfs` and `tracingfs` mounted.
+If your system does not mount them by default, you can add the following lines to your /etc/fstab to have them mounted on boot:

 ```
 debugfs    /sys/kernel/debug   debugfs   defaults         0   0